josephxbrick/documentorganizer/README.md

 # Page numbering

+Page numbering is required by this plugin.
 This plugin automatically updates the page number on each artboard of the Sketch page.
 The first symbol instance found is assigned the number 1, and that number increases by 1 for each subsequent artboard, whether or not an artboard has a page-number instance on it.

 So if you want to start numbering your artboards at 1 on the second artboard, put the first page-number instance on the second artboard.
 If you want to start numbering at 2, put a page-number instance on the previous artboard and set its opacity to 0.
 (The transparent instance will contain the number 1.)